baggariSiva/GO/README.md

 # GO on Elestio

-This is a minimal example of a GO site using GO language.
+This is a minimal example of a GO site

 Click on the button below to deploy this repository with CI/CD on Elestio: